-we are all islands is Sharmistha Ray’s sixth solo exhibition.
-Comprising painting, drawing, sculpture, photography and installations, Ray’s new body of work marks a new conceptual direction for the artist, unveiling a bold merger of concepts and practices she has been experimenting with over the last few years.
-Nine Fish Art Gallery, 1 October – 6 November 2016.
-Mumbai, India
+we are all islands comprises painting, drawing, sculpture, photography and installations.
+Ray’s new body of work marks a new conceptual direction for the artist, unveiling a bold merger of concepts and practices she has been experimenting with over the last few years to explore postmodern identity.
+Solo exhibition at Nine Fish.
+Mumbai, 1 October – 6 November, 2016.

 On the Seashore of Endless Worlds is Sharmistha Ray’s first painted sculptural installation.
-Inspired by the eponymous poem by Rabindranath Tagore, Ray transforms the hard industrial metal of steel into a timeless work of art.
-Commissioned by JSW for the occasion of Kala Ghoda Arts Festival 2015, 7 – 15 February, Mumbai.
+Inspired by the eponymous poem by Rabindranath Tagore, Ray transforms the hard industrial metal of steel into a sensory three – dimensional painting for public art space.
+Commissioned by JSW for the occasion of Kala Ghoda Arts Festival.
+Mumbai, 7 – 15 February, 2015.

 Reflections + Transformations is an exploration of the metaphysical emergence of the autonomous female in transitioning states between abstraction and the figure.
 Alternating between layers of ambiguity and suggestion, the reflexive voice emerges at times in the form of naked flesh, and at other times, it is fugitively buried under paint.
-Exhibition at Aicon Gallery.
-New York, 24 October – 30 November 2013.
+Solo exhibition at Aicon.
+New York, 24 October – 30 November, 2013.

 hidden geographies references historical styles like Romanticism and Impressionism and the lyrical agency of female vanguard painters, while positing a contrary paradigm to Western art historical ideals.
 Ray’s metascapes are suspended in time between mythos and reality exposing an intimate topography of the subconscious mind.
-Solo Exhibition at Galerie Mirchandani + Steinruecke.
-Mumbai, 18 January – 18 February 2012.
+Solo exhibition at Galerie Mirchandani + Steinruecke.
+Mumbai, 19 January – 18 February, 2012.